taravirginillo/MarkovTextParser/README.md

 - JDK 17.0.4

 #### To run the backend server:
 Open a command line terminal and navigate to the backend/demo folder.
-Run the command:
+Run the commands to clean & run the backend server:

+> ./gradlew clean

 > ./gradlew bootRun